wiicode/cybersecurity-framework/bronze-training/penetration-testing.md

 To simplify this measurement, CHECK reports are required to state the level of risk as HIGH, MEDIUM, LOW or INFORMATIONAL in descending order of criticality.
 For CHECK reports, scoring systems such as [CVSS](https://www.first.org/cvss/) may be used in addition to (but not in place of) this.

-Whilst vulnerabilities are ordinarily categorised at one of these levels in a consistent manner, exceptions can sometimes occur.
-For example, other mitigating controls in place could *minimise* the effectiveness of a vulnerability, or the presence of additional vulnerabilities could have a synergistic effect.
+While vulnerabilities are ordinarily categorized at one of these levels in a consistent manner, exceptions can sometimes occur.
+For example, other mitigating controls in place could *minimize* the effectiveness of a vulnerability, or the presence of additional vulnerabilities could have a synergistic effect.

 Any deviation from associating a vulnerability with its standard rating should be documented and justified by the penetration testing team.